octantbio/octopus/protocol/README.md

 ## A Reaction: Random primer extension and biotinylated termination (~1 hour)

+Consumables needed for "A Reaction":
+- dNTP Mix 1
+- 10X Enzyme 1 Buffer
+- Primer A
+- Enzyme 1
+- SPRI Beads 1
+- 75 mM EDTA
+- 80% EtOH (freshly prepared)
+- 10 mM Tris-HCl pH 8

 1. For each 96-well plate, prepare 200 µL of Reaction A master-mix by mixing
-    - 100 µL DNTP Mix 1
+    - 100 µL **dNTP Mix 1**
-    - 50 µL 10X Enzyme 1 Buffer
+    - 50 µL **10X Enzyme 1 Buffer**
-    - 50 µL Enzyme 1
+    - 50 µL *Enzyme 1*
 2. Fill a 96-well plate with 2 µL each of the master-mix using a multichannel or liquidator
     - Consider 384-well plates if working with 4 96-well plates
-3. Pipette into each well 1 µL of Primer A, using liquidator or multichannel
+3. Pipette into each well 1 µL of **Primer A**, using liquidator or multichannel
     - Make sure to properly mix primer A plate if thawing
 4. Pipette into each well 2 µL of clarified lysate using liquidator or multichannel
     - Make sure to properly mix lysate if thawing